amr080/docs-template/docs/user/xft-pools/intro-to-pools/index.md

 ### Cash drag

-Centrifuge's financing fees are applied on financed assets only and excess liquidity in the pool’s reserve does not earn interest.
+XFT's financing fees are applied on financed assets only and excess liquidity in the pool’s reserve does not earn interest.
 Therefore, it's important to note on how issuers manage their liquidity.
 High liquidity or "cash" holding decreases the pool's effective yields.

 ### Max reserve amount